+Important:

-Important: Make sure to set the value of Run on Peer as Username same as Run as Username, else Replication Manager reads ACL from the source as hdfs, which pulls the Sentry provided ACLs over to the target cluster and applies them to the files in HDFS.
-It can result in additional usage of NameNode heap in the target cluster.
+When the source cluster is Sentry-enabled, make sure to use the hdfs user name or the configured username as Run on Peer as Username and Run as Username.
+If you use different usernames, the Replication Manager reads the ACLs from the source as hdfs, replicates the Sentry ACLs to the target cluster, and applies them to the files in HDFS.
+This results in additional usage of NameNode heap in the target cluster.